linkerd/website/linkerd.io/content/2/architecture/_index.md

 Linkerd is made of three basic components:

-1. The CLI, which runs on your local environment (e.g. your cluster).
+1. The CLI, which runs on your local environment (e.g. your laptop).
-1. The control plane, which runs on your cluster, in a dedicated namespace (e.g. "linkerd").
+1. The control plane, which runs on your cluster in a dedicated namespace (e.g. "linkerd").
 1. The data plane, which runs on your cluster, as a set of distributed proxies embedded in your services' pods.

-Let's take each of those components in those in turn.
+Let's take each of those components in turn.

 ## CLI